Cumulo-pro/cumulo-horcrux/docs/add-chain-multichain.md

 # Adding a chain to an existing multi-chain Horcrux setup

 This guide explains how to integrate a new chain into a Horcrux cosigner cluster that is already running and signing for one or more chains.
-The process does not require regenerating ECIES keys or reinitializing the full configuration — only the Ed25519 shards for the new chain need to be created.
+The process does not require regenerating ECIES keys or reinitializing the full configuration, only the Ed25519 shards for the new chain need to be created.

 +info https://github.com/strangelove-ventures/horcrux